openharmony/docs/en/application-dev/faqs/faqs-arkui-component.md

 # ArkUI Component Development (ArkTS)

 ## Can custom dialog boxes be defined and used in .ts files?

-Applicable to: OpenHarmony 3.2 Beta 5 (API version 9)
+(API version 9)

 Unfortunately not.
 Custom dialog boxes require ArkTS syntax for definition and initialization.
 Therefore, they can be defined and used only in .ets files.